attempering/at-engine/doc/cfg-options.md

-# at-engine configuration file
+# Configuration files for at-engine programs

 ## Disclaimer

-The document is produced in the hope that it will be useful for guiding the use of the at-engine code.
+The document is produced in the hope to be useful for guiding the use of the at-engine code.
-However, there is no warranty or even implied one of merchantability of fitness for any particular purpose.
+However, there is no explicit or implied warranty of merchantability or fitness for any particular purpose.

-The document is currently still under construction and subject to change.
+The document is currently under construction and subject to future changes.

-The information contained in this document are sometimes personal opinions and cannot always be regarded as accurate or even definitive.
+The information contained in this document may not be accurate or up to date.
-The reader is warned of the fact that the existence of possible inaccuracies and errors in this document may lead the user to improperly use the program.

 Several issues for both the adaptive tempering code and the GROMACS code it is based on have been discovered, and some have been documented.